Menu

 Kendra Koivu Paper Award

 This award honors the scholarly legacy and contributions of Kendra Koivu, who published important works on process tracing, case selection, and other qualitative fields, and who provided valuable service to the section.
 This award is given to a paper presented at the annual meeting of the American Political Science Association.
-Please note that to be eligible for consideration, the paper must be the version that was presented at the 2023 APSA annual meeting, not a subsequent iteration.
-A pdf file of the nominated APSA paper should be emailed to T.A.Fairfield@LSE.ac.ukDeadline for nominations: January 31, 2024
+Please note that to be eligible for consideration, the paper must be the version that was presented at the 2025 APSA annual meeting, not a subsequent iteration.
+Deadline for nominations: January 31, 2026

 Award Committee